9 Tips to Keep Your Hands Soft This Winter

 Dry, chapped hands are one of the most common winter skin woes.
 Not only can they crack, peel, and bleed, when your skin barrier is compromised, eczema, psoriasis, and other skin conditions can worsen.
 Therefore, prevention is essential to improve skin outcomes to deter the development or exacerbation of other skin issues.
 Read on to learn how to keep your hands healthy and moisturized during the cold winter months.

 If it’s cold enough to wear a hat, it’s definitely cold enough to slip on a pair of gloves.
 Invest in a pair of cashmere or wool-lined leather gloves, which tend to be more effective at blocking wind and keeping hands warm.
 Building a snowman or shoveling your walkway?
 Opt for a water-resistant pair.
 You should don a pair of rubber gloves when washing dishes or cleaning year-round, but it’s especially important in the winter, says Francesca Fusco, MD, a board-certified dermatologist of Wexler Dermatology and an assistant clinical professor in the department of dermatology at Mount Sinai in New York City.
+(Don’t miss these other products for winter walks that’ll keep you dry and warm.)

 Apply SPF every day